fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The script _npm run build:ui_ builds the frontend and copies the production version under the backend repository. _npm run deploy:full_ contains also the necessary <i>git</i> commands to update the backend repository.

-Note that the directory paths in the script <i>build:ui</i> depend on the location of repositories in the file system.
+Note that the directory paths in the script <i>build:ui</i> depend on the location of the frontend and backend directories in the file system.

 >**NB**  On Windows, npm scripts are executed in cmd.exe as the default shell which does not support bash commands.
 For the above bash commands to work, you can change the default shell to Bash (in the default Git for Windows installation) as follows: